How Does Kratom Work its Magic?

-- Polyphenols: Polyphenols are tiny micronutrients that are loaded with antioxidants.
+- Polyphenols: Polyphenols are tiny micronutrients that are powerful antioxidants.
 They’re found in an assortment of foods including berries, nuts, cloves, soy and beans.
-Polyphenols are reducing agents that may have numerous health benefits of their own.
+These organic compounds are reducing agents that neutralize free-radicals in the body, which may have numerous prophylactic health benefits.

 How Kratom Works